getevidio/motivation-buddy/SPRITES.md

 | `walk_up.png` | Pushing off, rising |
 | `turn.png` | 3/4 view, mid-turn toward the viewer |
 | `thumb.png` | Facing the viewer, thumbs up |

+## IF you want to generate this with AI use this prompt:

 The four walk poses are a standard cycle.
 Search "walk cycle contact down passing up" for reference — the names are universal in animation.